i-machine-things/thread/README.md

 # thread

-app that will generate g-code for a threading program
+app that will generate g-code for a threading op.